Fitness & Wellness11 min read

 Career & Salary Information

 Certification matters because it gives you a recognized credibility baseline and expands your hiring options.
-Pay varies by model, location, and client retention, but data from the U.S. Bureau of Labor Statistics shows the role category remains healthy.
+Pay varies by model, location, and client retention, but data from the U.S. Bureau of Labor Statistics shows the role category remains healthy and growing.

 MetricCurrent U.S. Indicator